 Check out Some Museums

 Unfortunately, most of these museums were closed during our visit as most museums are open seasonally or have reduced hours in the autumn and winter months.
 For history lovers, you might want to check out the Porvoo Museum which includes both the Holm House and the Old Town Hall, where you’ll find exhibits on art, history, and objects and furniture from the 18th century in two historical buildings (entrance tickets are good for entrance into both buildings).
 If you like dolls and toys or are traveling with children who do, then you should consider a visit to the Doll and Toy Museum, which has over 1,000 dolls and hundreds of toys on display, some over which are over two hundred years old.
 Perhaps the best known attraction in Porvoo is the former yellow painted home of national Finnish poet Johan Ludvig Runeberg, his home is now a the J. L. Runeberg home museum (has been since 1882 making it the oldest home museum in Finland!).
 You can also visit the sculpture garden nearby of his eldest son, Walter Runeberg (entry is included to both sites when you buy an entrance ticket).
 Another local artist was Albert Edelfelt (1854-1905) whose studio can be visited which includes exhibits of his drawings, photographs, and paintings.
-A car, bike, or taxi is needed to the Albert Edelfelt Studio Museum from the center of Porvoo as it is 4.2 miles (or 7 km) from the town center.
+A car, bike, or taxi is needed to visit the Albert Edelfelt Studio Museum from the center of Porvoo as it is 4.2 miles (or 7 km) from the town center.
 Also don’t miss the The Art Factory which is highlighted below.

 Cross the River to Experience Modern Porvoo